ajinkyabodade/AngularJs-Notes/README.md

 ## How to understand and follow the notes:

- In this notes I have mainly focused on the pratical aspects of AngularJs, And for the same I will suggest you to have a google along with you to clear your therotical doubts on the way.
+ In this notes, I have mainly focused on the practical aspects of AngularJs, And for the same, I will suggest you to have a google along with you to clear your theoretical doubts on the way.

- To learn AngularJs from this notes just follow the exercises given in the notes and try to implement them for better understanding
+ To learn AngularJs from these notes just follow the exercises given in the notes and try to implement them for better understanding

 ## Getting Started: